geoffreylitt/convivial-paper/all.md

 ## Direct manipulation by proxy

-In Wildcard, users don't interact with the original page to modify it; instead they manipulate an alternate representation of the data in the page.
+In Wildcard, users manipulate a data table added to the page, rather than the original page.
+Although the interaction with the table is direct like using a spreadsheet, the interaction with the page is indirectly mediated through the table.

 We considered other approaches where the user would interact more directly with the original UI, e.g. injecting sort controls into the page, but decided that the consistency and affordances of the table view outweighed the potential confusion of a new layer of indirection.

 Making this design successful requires maintaining a close mapping in the user's mind between the new representation and the original page (cite Norman?
 Cognitive Dimensions?).
 Wildcard provides live visual cues as the user navigates the data table, similar to the highlighting provided by browser developer tools to indicate the mapping between HTML and the original page.

 ![The Chrome Dev Tools use highlighting to show the mapping between HTML code and the page](media/devtools.png){#fig:devtools}

-## First party optional
+## First party cooperation optional

-* 3p-only is enough.
-1p help is optional.
-* Can even do things the 1p didn't want to expose.
-* make it easy for 1p: just ask for a data table, no fancy schema.
-* eventually we hope for 1p support

-## Built for the web

-* web has the right foundations:
-	* the right platform
-	* open platform
-	* dev tools
-	* originally intended to be
+The Web is an unusually extensible platform.
+On many other platforms (e.g. smartphone operating systems), software is locked down unless first-party developers explicitly provide hooks for plugins and interoperability, but on the Web, all client-side code is available for browser extensions to modify.
+Application authors can use practices that make it easier to modify their apps (e.g. clean semantic markup), or more difficult (e.g. code obfuscation), but the default state is openness.
+This gives extensions freedom to modify applications in creative ways that the original developers did not plan for.

+Wildcard takes advantage of this openness, and does not depend on cooperation from first-party website developers.
+Any programmer can add support for any website to Wildcard by building a third party adapter.
+This design acknowledges the pragmatic reality that most sites today will not have Wildcard support built in, and more broadly do not prioritize client side extensibility.

+However, we also hope that first party website developers eventually build in Wildcard support to their applications, which would reduce the burden of maintaining adapters and make Wildcard plugins more stable.
+While this might seem optimistic, implementing the Wildcard adapter API could be straightforward in a typical client-side application that already has access to a structured version of the data in the page.
+There is also precedent for first parties implementing an official client extension API in response to user demand: for several years, Google exposed an extension API in Gmail for Greasemonkey scripts to use.
+(Since then, third parties have created well-maintained alternatives [@streak; @talwar2019], illustrating the value of sharing even third party adapters.)

+## In-place toolchain

 * in-place toolchain: meet the user where they are, in the page

 ## Decouple UI from data